-For further information Contact Mrs Fullard (Subject Leader in Design & Nutrition)
+For further information Contact Mrs Fullard (Head of ADT)

 CHILD DEVELOPMENT

 The understanding of how children developed from embryo through to 5-year-old is the core business of this course.
 It is aimed to give students a theoretical, factual and practical experience of caring for a child and their family pre and post birth, up to the age of 5 years old.